 - would like to address an identified need in the community

 - are seeking increased flexibility or autonomy, or

 - wish to supplement their employment at an organization

 The decision to open a private practice brings with it a host of obligations and responsibilities, many of which would otherwise belong to an employer.
 It should not be taken lightly.

-Although the OCSWSSW does not have specific requirements for setting up a private practice, it is strongly advised that members have extensive experience (including significant experience in their field of practice) before practising independently.
+Although the OCSWSSW does not have specific requirements for setting up a private practice, it is strongly advised that registrants have extensive experience (including significant experience in their field of practice) before practising independently.
 Private practice is not an entry-to-practice competency.
 The knowledge, skills and judgement required to practise in a sound, ethical and competent manner are beyond what would be attained through completion of a social work degree or a social service work diploma alone.

 If you are considering or embarking upon private practice, we recommend that you review the following:

 - set out the minimum standards of professional practice and conduct for all registrants